top of page

 A bad fill valve can make water keep running into the bowl.
 Check the fill valve for any signs of damage or debris.
 If you need to, replace the fill valve to stop the leak.

-Step 5: Look at the Tank-to-Bowl Connection
+Step 5: Look at the Cistern-to-Pan Connection

-A loose or old tank-to-bowl gasket can cause water to leak onto the floor around the toilet.
+A loose or old Cistern-to-Pan gasket can cause water to leak onto the floor around the toilet.
 Check the gasket carefully to see if it's worn out.
 Tighten the bolts that connect the tank to the bowl.
 If the gasket is in bad shape, get a new one to stop the leaks.

 Step 6: Turn On the Water and Test